 Russellville is a somewhat small city located in the state of Alabama.
 With a population of 9,847 people and five constituent neighborhoods, Russellville is the 66th largest community in Alabama.

-Russellville is a blue-collar town, with 54.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Russellville, you'll notice that it is more blue-collar than most other communities in America.
+54.15% of Russellville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Russellville is a city of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Russellville who work in office and administrative support (13.47%), maintenance occupations (5.86%), and business and financial occupations (5.17%).

 The rate of college-level education in Russellville is quite a bit lower than the national average among all cities of 21.84%: just 11.50% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Russellville in 2010 was $17,375, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $69,500 for a family of four.
 However, Russellville contains both very wealthy and poor people as well.
 Russellville also has one of the higher rates of people living in poverty in the nation, with 34.43% of its population below the federal poverty line.